Kong/kong/CONTRIBUTING.md

 3. The version of Kong you encountered the issue with
 4. Your Kong configuration, or the parts that are relevant to your issue

-If you wish, you are more than welcome to propose a patch to fix the issue!
+If you wish to propose a patch to fix the issue, you are more than welcome to do so!
 See the [Submit a patch](#submitting-a-patch) section for more information on how to best do so.